Static Background Removal in Vehicular Radar: Filtering in Azimuth-Elevation-Doppler Domain

 \subsection{Sensitivity Analysis for Ego-motion Estimation}

-The performance of proposed end-to-end background removal algorithm relies on the accuracy of 3D ego-estimation results.
-It is important to note that the RANSAC algorithm is not guaranteed to find the correct inliers in all cases.
-It is possible for the 3D ego-estimation algorithm to converge to a model that contains false inliers (i.e., data points that do not belong to the static background) or to miss some of the static elements, especially in challenging scenarios with a few static objects and a high density of moving objects.
-In the former cases, presence of false inliers in the subsequent processing steps will lead to inaccurate background removal.
-To showcase the sensitivity of the ego-motion estimation algorithm in such instances, we extend the simulation to different scenarios.
-The original scenario in the simulation of Section~\ref{sec_simu_scenario} has 6 static cars off the road and 1 moving car on the road (except the ego car).
-We increased the number of moving cars to 3, 6, and 10 respectively, and tested the performance of ego-motion estimation.
-The results in Fig.~\ref{fig:sen_ego} show that the ego-motion estimation errors for the scenarios of 1, 3, 6, and 10 moving cars are on a similar level, which indicates that with a sufficient amount of static cars, the ego-motion estimation is robust to number of moving objects.
-Next, we kept 10 moving cars and reduced the number of static cars to 3 and 1.
-The results in Fig.~\ref{fig:sen_ego} show that the ego-motion estimation works well for having 3 static cars but does not work for only 1 static car.
-Hence without a sufficient amount of static objects relative to the number of moving objects, the ego-motion estimation algorithm cannot identify the static set correctly using the RANSAC algorithm, which impacts the subsequent steps.
-In summary, the above shows that ego-motion estimation can work robustly unless there are very few stationary objects (relative to moving targets) in the scene.
-In such cases, combining other methodologies such as sensor fusion, to improve the robustness of 3D ego-motion estimation may be a potential solution.
+The performance of the proposed end-to-end background removal algorithm relies heavily on the accuracy of the 3D radar ego-motion estimation results.
+It is important to note that the RANSAC algorithm is not guaranteed to identify the correct inliers in all cases.
+Consequently, the 3D radar ego-motion estimation algorithm may converge to a model containing false inliers (i.e., data points that do not belong to the static background) or may miss some static elements, especially in challenging scenarios with few static objects and a high density of moving objects.
+In the former cases, the presence of false inliers in subsequent processing steps can lead to inaccurate background removal.

+To illustrate the sensitivity of the ego-motion estimation algorithm, we extended the simulation to different scenarios.
+The original simulation scenario described in Section~\ref{sec_simu_scenario} included 6 static cars off the road and 1 moving car on the road (excluding the ego car).
+We increased the number of moving cars to 3, 6, and 10, respectively, and evaluated the performance of ego-motion estimation.
+The results, shown in Fig.~\ref{fig:sen_ego}, indicate that the ego-motion estimation errors for scenarios with 1, 3, 6, and 10 moving cars are on a similar level.
+This suggests that with a sufficient number of static cars, the ego-motion estimation remains robust to the number of moving objects.
+Next, we kept 10 moving cars and reduced the number of static cars to 3 and then to 1.
+The results, also shown in Fig.~\ref{fig:sen_ego}, demonstrate that ego-motion estimation performs well with 3 static cars but fails with only 1 static car.
+Therefore, when there are very few stationary objects relative to the number of moving targets, the RANSAC algorithm struggles to accurately identify the static background, affecting the performance of subsequent processing steps.

+In summary, these findings indicate that the ego-motion estimation algorithm is generally robust, provided there are enough stationary objects in the scene.
+In scenarios with very few static objects relative to moving targets, incorporating additional methodologies such as sensor fusion might be necessary to enhance the robustness of 3D ego-motion estimation.